-Students have a 45-minute lunch break from 11:20am - 12:05pm and a 15-minute recess in the afternoon from 1:25pm - 1:40pm.
-For the first two terms of the school year, Kindergarten students have a separate lunch break from 11:35am to 12:25pm.
+Students have a 45-minute lunch break and a 15-minute recess every day.
 Students have approximately 15 minutes to eat lunch in their classroom and are required to sit at their desks to eat.
 Teachers will try to ensure that the food is eaten.